-1 For the purposes of this document, the Project Area is defined as the area within the FERC Project Boundary and the land immediately surrounding the FERC Project Boundary (i.e., within about 0.25 mile of the FERC Project Boundary) and includes Project-affected reaches between facilities and downstream to the next major water controlling feature or structure.
+1 For the purposes of this document, the Project Area is defined as the area within the FERC Project Boundary and the land immediately surrounding the FERC Project Boundary (i.e., within about 0.25-mile of the FERC Project Boundary) and includes Project-affected reaches between facilities and downstream to the next major water controlling feature or structure, the USACE's Daguerre Point Dam.

-For the purposes of this document, the Project Vicinity is defined as the area surrounding the Project on the order of a United States Geological Survey (USGS) 1:24,000 topographic quadrangle.
+2 For the purposes of this document, Project Vicinity is defined as the area surrounding the Project on the order of a United States Geological Survey (USGS) 1:24,000 topographic quadrangle.

-Project, the primary land uses are grazing, and scattered ranching/residential sites with some timber and wildlife management.
+Timber, wildlife management, gold mining, and grazing are the primary land uses in the Project Vicinity from New Bullards Bar Dam to the upper reaches of the Project.
+Downstream of the Project, the primary land use is grazing, with scattered ranching/residential sites and some timber and wildlife management.
 In addition, recreation uses are focused at New Bullards Bar Reservoir and along parts of the Yuba River and its tributaries.
 Hydroelectric facilities including reservoirs, dams, powerhouses, penstocks, and transmission lines are established elements within this landscape setting.

 The visual character of the landscape setting encompasses moderately rugged, forested terrain with deeply incised river canyons in the upper half of the Project Area.
-This terrain is typical for lower elevations in the Sierra Nevada Mountains.
-The lower half of the Project Area is located in the foothills and is characterized by rolling open terrain with incised river canyons.
-Lush and dense mixed conifer forest including ponderosa and sugar pine, Douglas and white fir, incense cedar, black oak, and madrone dominate the vegetative pattern in the upper half of the Project (TNF 1990).
-At lower elevations, oak woodlands and grasslands, interspersed with chaparral, dominate the vegetative pattern, with alder and willow occurring along the riparian corridors (Yuba County 1973).
+This terrain is typical for lower elevations in the Sierra Nevada.
+The lower half of the Project Area is located in the Sierra foothills and is characterized by rolling open terrain with incised river canyons.
+Lush and dense mixed conifer forest including ponderosa and sugar pine, Douglas and white fir, incense cedar, black oak, and madrone dominate the vegetative pattern in the upper half of the Project (USFS 1990).
+At lower elevations, oak woodlands and grasslands interspersed with chaparral, dominate the vegetative pattern, with alder and willow occurring along the riparian corridors (Yuba County 1973).
 Elevations within the Project Vicinity range from 4,027 feet at Alaska Peak to 300 feet along the Yuba River just below the Narrows 2 Powerhouse.
-People experience close-in views due to the dense forest in the upper half of the Project Area.
+People experience closed-in views due to the dense forest in the upper half of the Project Area.
 New Bullards Bar Reservoir is a major visual attraction due to the wide expanse of water and open views afforded on and beside the reservoir.
 New Bullards Bar Reservoir is also associated with camping and boating recreation opportunities.

 The visibility of Project facilities to the public varies widely.
 New Bullards Bar Dam and Reservoir are highly visible due to road access and the use of the reservoir for boating, fishing, and water skiing.
 The dam is also a viewing attraction due to the dramatic height (645 feet) of the dam.
-Public viewings of Log Cabin Diversion Dam, New Colgate Powerhouse, and Narrows 2 Powerhouse are very limited because access to the facilities is gated and locked and the facilities are tucked down in steep river canyons where there is virtually no public access.
-However, some people do access the rivers for fishing, but the access is difficult due to either rugged terrain or dense vegetation, so the numbers of people are quite low.
+Our House Dam and New Colgate Powerhouse have paved access but low use.
+Public viewing of Log Cabin Diversion Dam and Narrows 2 Powerhouse is very limited because access to the facilities is gated and locked and the facilities are tucked down in steep river canyons where there is virtually no public access.
+However, some people do access the rivers for fishing, but this access is difficult due to rugged terrain and dense vegetation, so the numbers of people who view these sites are quite low.